SteveBeeblebrox/Magma/README.md

   ## javascript 'axe,sword,shovel,pickaxe'.split(',').map(i => 'give @s diamond_' + i).join('\n')
 ```
 ## Function Syntax
 Scripting must be done inside of a function declaration.
 Input to Magma can contain more than one function to be parsed.
 Functions are defined at the top indentation level by using the `fn` keyword followed by the name of the function and a colon.
 All indented lines until the next function declaration or end of the file are considered part of this function.
 Function names must contain only `a-z0-9_`.
 Only comments and macro instructions may appear outside of functions.
-Functions may have blank lines inside of them to improve readability.
+Functions may have blank lines inside of them to improve readability. **Magma uses tabs for indentation; however, the `transpile` function may be passed a second number argument.
+This number of spaces will be treated as a tab.**
 ```bash
 fn on_tick:
   effect give @e glowing